PacktPublishing/Angular-Services/README.md

 The code will look like the following:
 ```
+#import packages into the project
+  from bs4 import BeautifulSoup
+  from urllib.request import urlopen
+import pandas as pd
 ```

 A usual front-end development machine with basic hardware configuration, plus latest